vizzTools/vizzToolsCore/README.md

 1. The aim of `vizzToolsCore` is provide a standardized set of data structures to facilitate inter-change between various specific vizzTools data processing packages.

-1. `vizzToolsCore` ONLY deals with defining data structures, input and output, as well as transformations, should be dealt with in other packages.
+1. `vizzToolsCore` ONLY deals with defining data structures.
+Input and output (IO), as well as transformations, should be dealt with in other packages.

 1. Every data structure Class MUST have a JSON example and a JSON Schema.
 These can be generated from the Python Class or vice versa.